rpav/c2ffi/README.md

 ## Language Support

+### C

+C support should be fairly complete.
+Exceptions:

+* Variadic functions.
+This should be easy to add, but it's not there yet.

+* Bitfields.
+These exist but are incomplete; the type information is not conveyed correctly yet.

+### C++

+Not at all.
+It will parse a C++ file, but understand none of the C++-specific things.
+This is an eventual todo, but the output would not be immediately useful, since to my knowledge nothing other than C++ talks to C++.

+### ObjC

+Basic support at least exists.
+I am not an Objective C person and don't really have a great way to use or test the output, or verify that all the useful features are included.

+If you send me example source along with some information about what would be useful, I can try to accommodate.
+If you write a translator for the JSON to an ObjC bridge, let me know and I will link it below.

+### ObjC++

+Same as C++.

+### Importing

-Currently the only *language*-side support is for CFFI, for Common Lisp FFI.
+Currently the only importing support is for CFFI (for Common Lisp).
 It uses the JSON from c2ffi to produce a nicely-formatted Lisp file with CFFI definitions.
 This was fairly trivial to write.

 * [c2ffi-cffi](https://github.com/rpav/c2ffi-cffi/)

 ## New Output Drivers